Did My Medication Cause My Kidney Disease?18th Feb 2022

 These drugs can include some blood pressure and ulcer medicines; antibiotics; chemotherapy treatment; HIV medicines; non-steroidal anti-inflammatory drugs; dyes used to help diagnose conditions.

-But you may not feel any initial symptoms.
+If you do not suffer from any side effects, you may not feel any initial symptoms.
 So you may not find out that side effects have permanently damaged your kidneys until it’s too late.

 Did Your Doctor Fail To Spot The Warning Signs?